jonnonz1/nz-statute-book/acts/public/1990/defence-act-1990.md

   - **rank** , in relation to any member of the Armed Forces, means the rank held by that member for the time being, whether substantive, temporary, acting, or honorary
   - **rating** means any person duly attested for service in the Navy or declared by or under this or any other enactment to belong to the Navy; and includes—but does not include an officer
-    (a) a non-commissioned officer of the Navy; and (b) a soldier of the Army and an airman of the Air Force attached to the Navy;—
+    (a) a non-commissioned officer of the Navy; and (b) a soldier of the Army and an aviator of the Air Force attached to the Navy;—
   - **regular forces** means the Royal New Zealand Navy, the Regular Force of the New Zealand Army, and the Regular Air Force collectively
   - **relative rank** means the appropriate rank prescribed under section 17
   - **reserve forces** means the Naval Reserves (other than the Royal New Zealand Naval Reserve and the Royal New Zealand Naval Volunteer Reserve), the Army Reserve, and the Air Force Reserve collectively